Scientists have confirmed that the northwest Pacific is home to the largest single volcano yet documented on Earth.

 “It’s not high, but very wide, so the flank slopes are very gradual,” Sager said.
 “In fact, if you were standing on its flank, you would have trouble telling which way is downhill.
 We know that it is a single immense volcano constructed from massive lava flows that emanated from the center of the volcano to form a broad, shield-like shape.
 Before now, we didn’t know this because oceanic plateaus are huge features hidden beneath the sea.
 They have found a good place to hide.”

 The study relies on two distinct, yet complementary, sources of evidence – core samples collected on Integrated Ocean Drilling Program (IODP) Expedition 324 (Shatsky Rise Formation) in 2009, and seismic reflection data gathered on two separate expeditions of the R/V Marcus G. Langseth in 2010 and 2012.
-The core samples, drilled from several locations on Tamu Massif, showed that thick lava flows (up to 75 feet thick), characterize this volcano.
+The core samples, drilled from several locations on Tamu Massif, showed that thick lava flows (up to 75 feet or 23 meters thick), characterize this volcano.
 Seismic data from the R/V Langseth cruises revealed the structure of the volcano, confirming that the lava flows emanated from its summit and flowed hundreds of miles downhill into the adjacent basins.

 According to Sager, Tamu Massif is believed to be about 145 million years old, and it became inactive within a few million years after it was formed.
-Its top lies about 6,500 feet below the ocean surface, while much of its base is believed to be in waters that are almost four miles deep.
+Its top lies about 6,500 feet (2,000 meters) below the ocean surface, while much of its base is believed to be in waters that are almost four miles deep.

-“It’s shape is different from any other sub-marine volcano found on Earth, and it’s very possible it can give us some clues about how massive volcanoes can form,” Sager said.
+“Its shape is different from any other sub-marine volcano found on Earth, and it’s very possible it can give us some clues about how massive volcanoes can form,” Sager said.
 “An immense amount of magma came from the center, and this magma had to have come from the Earth’s mantle.
 So this is important information for geologists trying to understand how the Earth’s interior works.”

-The project was funded by the National Science Foundation, both through direct grants and through its Integrated Ocean Drilling Program, an international research program dedicated to advancing scientific understanding of the Earth through drilling, coring and monitoring the subsea floor.
+The project was funded by the National Science Foundation, both through direct grants and through its Integrated Ocean Drilling Program, an international research program dedicated to advancing scientific understanding of the Earth through drilling, coring, and monitoring the subsea floor.